trupti142003/BYTEUPRISE_CS_04/README.md

 ## APPLICATION SUPPORTS BOTH CLIENTS AND HOSTS

 **NOTE**: If you were linked here from another source, such as Reddit, be sure to check for the latest versions for the best quality.
-You can find all versions here: (https://github.com/PsiLupan/MakeLobbiesGreatAgain/releases)
+You can find all versions.

 Primary Feature:
 * Determining Ping